-Most of us, when it comes to our work, feel the drive and need to be successful.
+Most of us feel the drive to be successful in our work.
 Unfortunately, that drive doesn’t come without its drawbacks.
 Conversely, there is the other side of the spectrum where some find themselves oblivious even to the idea of work.

-One extreme is laziness.
+- One extreme is laziness.
 We live in a society that so often glorifies the irresponsible–those who won’t work–as victims.
 Somehow they feel they are “owed” something.
 This is insulting to those who are truly unable to work.
 God’s Word is clear; laziness is not good and He wants us to work hard.

-- tends to be the first person at the office and the last to leave.
+- tends to be the first person at the office and the last to leave

-- tries to please others, and has a tough time saying no.
+- tries to please others and has a tough time saying “No”

 - tends to only talk about work.

-- feels guilty taking a day off.
+- tends to feel guilty taking a day off

 Neither being a workaholic nor being lazy is God’s intention for us.
-The right balance is working hard to please God, yet taking time to back away and rest.
+It’s about finding the right balance in working hard to please God, yet taking time to back away and rest.